 As a parish council, most of your councillors represent the parish of Ivinghoe on a number of local and national bodies.

-The Forum is run by Buckinhamshire County Council (BCC) and meets approx three times per year.
-The Forum is chaired by the local BCC ward councillor and is attended by representatives of all the local parish councils.
-Our specific Local Area Forum covers an area including, Wing, Stewkley, Great Brickhill, and Ivinghoe and all the villages in-between.
+The Community Board is run by Buckinghamshire Council (BC) and meets approx five times per year.
+The Community Board is chaired by the local BC ward councillor and is attended by representatives of all the local parish councils; it is also open to the public.
+Our specific Community Board covers an area including, Wing, Stewkley, Great Brickhill, and Ivinghoe and all the villages in-between.

 Topics for discusion are similar to those covered within our own parish meetings, excluding planning.
 There are a number of speakers from outside agencies.

-Currently the Local Area Forum is funding the Ben Hamilton Baillie Project in Ivinghoe looking at ways we can work with the ever increasing traffic population.
+Currently the Community Board is part funding the Ben Hamilton Baillie Project in Ivinghoe looking at ways we can work with the ever increasing traffic population.

 Transport for Bucks